beego/beego-doc/docs/en-US/developing/web/view/static_file.md

 With the above settings, request `/images/login/login.png` will find `application_path/images/login/login.png` and request `/static/img/logo.png` will find `public/img/logo.png` file.

 By default Beego will check if the file exists, if not it will return a 404 page.
-If the request is for `index.html`, because `http.ServeFile` will redirect and doesn't display this page by default, you can set `web.BConfig.WebConfig.DirectoryIndex = true` to show `index.html` page.
-If this is enabled, users can see the file list while visit the directory.
+If the request is for `index.html`, package `http.ServeFile` will redirect and doesn't display this page by default.
+You can set `web.BConfig.WebConfig.DirectoryIndex = true` to show `index.html` page.
+If this is enabled, users can see the file list while visiting the directory.